 Tucked away, but not forgotten, the Baltics stand at the edge of Europe – revived and reinvigorated after years of Nazi and Soviet occupation.
 Storybook capitals and stunning natural landscapes lie ahead, but first Poland’s capital gets the nod as your launchpad to a region that has emerged vibrant despite its tragic history.
 Meet your Travel Director and fellow travellers, then enjoy dinner together.

 Day 2 : Warsaw sightseeing and free time

-A lesson in courage and perseverance awaits this morning as you join a Local Specialist to visit Warsaw's Old Town.
+A lesson in courage and perseverance awaits this morning as you join a Local Specialist to visit Warsaw’s Old Town.
 Its façades are more modern than medieval and a testament to the resilience of the Poles who have lovingly restored their capital city after it was razed to the ground in retaliation for the 1944 Warsaw Uprising.
-See the site of the Warsaw Ghetto, immortalised in the poignant Roman Polanski film - The Pianist, then spend the rest of the day exploring the city your way.
-This afternoon, perhaps join an optional visit to the 17th-century Baroque Wilanów Palace, once the summer home of King Jan Sobieski III, followed by an optional evening of traditional music and dance.
+See the site of the Warsaw Ghetto, immortalised in the poignant Roman Polanski film – The Pianist, then spend the rest of the day exploring the city your way.
+This afternoon, you perhaps join an optional visit to the 17th-century Baroque Wilanów Palace, once the summer home of King Jan Sobieski III, followed by an optional evening of traditional music and dance.